 The ASI therefore shall not remain a single effort and there is a need to explore and assess different ways to ensure monitoring continuity in the ACCOBAMS Area.
-In this regard, a key aspect of the ASI project addressing the sustainability of its actions, consists in assessing the feasibility of (a) mechanism(s) for ensuring regular and long-term monitoring of cetaceans in the ACCOBAMS Area.
-A call for proposals was therefore launched to recruit an expert in Sept 2019 to conduct a study on 'Developing proposals for long-term funding mechanism(s) for periodical large-scale cetacean monitoring in the ACCOBAMS Area".
+In this regard, a key aspect of the ASI project addressing the replicability of its actions, consists in assessing the feasibility of (a) mechanism(s) for ensuring regular and long-term monitoring of cetaceans in the ACCOBAMS Area.